 I would take him outside before I left for work and he would both poop and pee.

-When I got home, there would be a big pee spot by the door.
+When I left the apartment, I would come back to find a big pee spot by the door.

-I read several books (the internet wasn’t a good info source for dog potty training advice back then) and tried all the tricks to help.
+I read several books (the internet wasn’t a good info source for dog potty training advice back then) and tried all the tips.

 My efforts to potty train my Dachshund weren’t working so I started to look for other possible reasons he was peeing on the rug.